rc-tharun/SeekerScholar/DATA_FILES_NOT_IN_GIT.md

 ## For Render Deployment

-The files are automatically downloaded during the build process using the `download_data.py` script, which uses the pre-configured Google Drive file IDs.
+The files are automatically downloaded during the **BUILD** command using the `scripts/download_artifacts.py` script, which downloads from GitHub Releases.
+This ensures the server can bind to `$PORT` immediately in the START command, preventing "No open ports detected" errors.

 ## File Descriptions